What is Personal Development Planning and how does personal development planning help us achieve our goals?

 6. New Skills

 Many people aren’t willing to pay for what they desire to get.
 You need to be specific about what you want and how much you’re ready to invest in it.
-Also, it’s wise to achieve something that you’ve never accomplished before.
+Also, it’s wise to dedicate adequate time and resources to acquire those skills.

 7. Action